-The graduate programs in electrical engineering are designed to prepare students for a wide range of careers by providing a broad foundation of study in several technical areas while also accommodating student interests through intensive study and training in various areas of specialization, such as control systems, signal processing and communications, computer engineering, information assurance, VLSI, microelectronics, electro-optics, and power/energy.
+The graduate programs in Electrical and Computer Engineering are designed to prepare students for a broad range of careers by providing a foundation of study in several technical areas.
+Your course of study will be individualized to suit your interests, with intensive training in numerous specializations, such as all aspects of computer engineering, control systems, signal processing and communications, information assurance, VLSI, microelectronics, electro-optics, and power/energy.

 The Master's of Science (MS) degree program prepares students for development-oriented engineering careers and/or continuation onto doctoral studies by providing a balance of advanced theory and practical engineering knowledge.
 The typical time for completion of the MS is 18–24 months of full-time study.